The Monarchy in Canada

 |Victoria (served 1837-1901)

-By the 19th century, Britain’s monarchs had already lost most of their political power, and Victoria’s (1819-1901) personal involvement with Canada came mostly in the form of naming cities or approving capitals.
+By the 19th century, Britain’s monarchs had already lost most of their political power, and Victoria’s (1819-1901) personal involvement with Canada came mostly in the form of naming cities and approving capitals.
 She remained highly venerated as a symbol of the Empire’s glory, however, and Canadians still celebrate her birthday as an official holiday.

 |Edward VII (served 1901-1910)

 The eldest son of Victoria, Edward (1841-1910) made headlines in 1860 when he became the first British prince to visit North America, touring both Canada and the United States.
 Due to the length of his mother’s rule, he ascended to the throne as a relatively old man, and his reign was brief and mostly uneventful.

 The first monarch to be keenly aware of the power of the media, George V (1865-1936) helped popularize the modern idea of an image-conscious royal family.
 His reign also presided over an unprecedented transfer of sovereignty to self-governing colonies like Canada, meaning a number of key constitutional laws from the era were passed in his name.

 Edward (1894-1972) was a popular and charming prince, both in England and abroad, but he lacked a commitment to royal life.
 His desire to marry a twice-divorced American woman was considered scandalous in those more conservative times, and he was forced to resign less than a year after becoming king.

 |George VI (served 1936-1952)